RADD: Retrieval-Augmented Discrete Diffusion for Multi-Modal Knowledge Graph Completion: Experiments

+Figure~\ref{fig:sensitivity} evaluates nine hyperparameters on MKG-W. RADD is broadly robust across the tested ranges: embedding dimension and diffusion settings produce only minor variation, while noticeable sensitivity is confined to shortlist construction and KGE optimization.

+\paragraph{General parameters (Row 1).} Embedding dimension changes MRR by only 0.8\,pp, while larger batch sizes yield a smooth improvement from 41.68 to 44.58.
+Top-$K$ has the largest effect, with an MRR range of 4.4\,pp: $K=128$ focuses denoising on high-confidence candidates, whereas $K>256$ introduces weaker candidates.
+Thus, the model is stable with respect to representation capacity, while shortlist breadth warrants calibration.

-\paragraph{KGE-specific parameters (Row 2).} KGE learning rate shows the sharpest sensitivity (MRR range: 3.4\%): raising it to $5{\times}10^{-4}$ degrades H@1 by 3.6\,pp with little effect on H@10, reflecting deteriorated top-rank geometry.
-Earlier retriever freezing is consistently better (epoch 100: 45.14\% vs.\ epoch 2000: 42.93\%), as it provides a stationary distillation target.
-Margin peaks at 4, with 2.0\,pp loss at both extremes.
+\paragraph{KGE-specific parameters (Row 2).} KGE-specific sensitivity is systematic and bounded.
+Across learning rates, MRR varies by 3.4\,pp; at $5{\times}10^{-4}$, H@1 decreases by 3.6\,pp with little H@10 change, indicating that aggressive updates mainly affect top-rank geometry.
+Earlier freezing performs better (45.14 at epoch 100 versus 42.93 at epoch 2000), consistent with a stationary distillation target; the margin peaks at 4 and loses 2.0\,pp at both extremes.

-\paragraph{Diffusion-specific parameters (Row 3).} All diffusion-side settings are nearly flat (MRR range $<$0.5\% across all tested values): distillation weight shifts MRR by less than 0.1\,pp over a $9\times$ range, and step count $T$ varies by only 0.2\,pp over $T\in\{20,\ldots,150\}$.
-Tuning effort can therefore be concentrated entirely on the retriever, while the denoiser performs near-optimally at its default configuration.
+\paragraph{Diffusion-specific parameters (Row 3).} Diffusion-specific parameters are particularly robust: MRR varies by less than 0.1\,pp across positive weights $\lambda_d\in\{0.1,0.3,0.5,0.7,0.9\}$ and by only 0.2\,pp over $T\in\{20,\ldots,150\}$.
+By contrast, setting $\lambda_d=0$ (w/o Distillation in Table~\ref{tab:abl}) lowers MRR by 9.22/9.85/0.32 points on DB15K/MKG-W/MKG-Y, showing that distillation is important but insensitive to its exact positive weight.
+We do not sweep $\lambda_h$ because the tail-only control removes head-direction supervision rather than varying a positive weight.
+Overall, tuning can focus on shortlist construction and KGE optimization, while the diffusion configuration remains stable across the evaluated ranges.

 Instance-level rank traces on representative queries from DB15K and MKG-W are presented in Appendix~\ref{app:casestudy}, providing per-query evidence for the role specialization hypothesis.